kubedb/docs/docs/guides/postgres/initialization/wal/replay_from_minio.md

 / # exit
 ```

-So, we can see that our new database `replay-postgres` has been initialized successfully and contains the data we had inserted into `wal-postgres`.
+So, we can see that our new database `replay-postgres` has been initialized successfully and contains the data we had inserted into `wal-postgres-minio`.

 ## Cleaning up